The museum is open!

-Our new address will be 1816 10th Street, a short distance from our original location with a stunning view of Lake Michigan.
-The building is more than twice the size of the current museum and was previously owned by the Formrite Company of Two Rivers.
-We've got lots of cleaning and organizing to do so please consider signing up for one of our moving sessions on the calendar page.
+Hamilton Wood Type & Printing Museum announces it's re-opening in our new location!
+After nearly a year of packing, loading, moving, and fixing, we are now open at our new space at 1816 10th Street, Two Rivers, WI 54241.
+Our new address is a short distance from our original location with a stunning view of Lake Michigan.
+The building is more than twice the size of the original museum and was previously owned by the Formrite Company of Two Rivers.

 If you would like to make a donation to the museum please visit our donation page.
 The museum is owned and operated by the Two Rivers Historical Society, which is a 501c3.
 Donations to the museum are tax deductible.

 1.5 Million Pieces of Wood Type

 The Hamilton Wood Type and Printing Museum is the only museum dedicated to the preservation, study, production and printing of wood type.
 With 1.5 million pieces of wood type and more than 1,000 styles and sizes of patterns, Hamilton's collection is one of the premier wood type collections in the world.
 In addition to wood type, the Museum is home to an amazing array of advertising cuts from the 1930s through the 1970s, and all of the equipment necessary to make wood type and print with it, as well as equipment used in the production of hot metal type, tools of the craft and rare type specimen catalogs.

 Located between the East and West Twin Rivers on Lake Michigan, the Hamilton Manufacturing Company was the largest wood type producer in the country, when virtually everything was letterpress printed.
 The company was founded in 1880, and in addition to wood type, the company has manufactured medical office furniture, light tables, the first gas powered clothes dryer (really!) and more; now in its 130th year, the company produces steel lab equipment.